arduino/help-center-content/content/Arduino Cloud/Cloud Editor/If-you-see-an-error-when-performing-an-Over-the-Air-OTA-upload.md

 1. Ensure that the board has a stable connection to Arduino Cloud.
 1. Avoid extensive calls to the `delay()` function or other blocking code inside the `loop()` function of your sketch.
-1. Try deactivating the watchdog timer on the device.

 ### Board error - otadownloadfail {#otadownloadfail}